I had this once in a very powerful way, and once in a not-so powerful way rather recently.

 At the same time as the visual movement was occurring in the field of my vision, there was a change happening in the mind.
 A movement of the mind, and yet it wasn’t like typical thoughts.
 It was more of a feeling.
 There were no thoughts to precede the feeling, the feeling was just there… it was a feeling of love, or caring for the movement on the floor.

-Soon i was able to see, the movement in the carpet wasn’t really in the carpet, it was in front of it, between my eyes and the carpet.
+Soon I was able to see, the movement in the carpet wasn’t really in the carpet, it was in front of it, between my eyes and the carpet.
 It was amorphous, and yet there was some substance to it.
 It was as if it was becoming a shape… it was becoming… that was the feeling from the eyes looking at it.
-Inside the mind was this caring for it… this love or something positive for it… There was also a knowing about the vision… it was of me… it was of my parents… it was of the same stuff as us… it was part of me and us, in some way…
+Inside the mind was this caring for it… this love or something positive for it.

 She screamed, “COME IN HERE!”